 - Kentucky since 2016

-- Illinois, Louisiana, New Jersey, New Mexico, Ohio, Pennsylvania, and Tennessee
+- Louisiana, New Jersey, New Mexico, Ohio, and Pennsylvania

 - These states have passed legislation to screen for Krabbe disease but the programs have yet to be implemented.